monetha/payment-layer/README.md

 ### Monetha

-Monetha's role is to provide paybacks to Customers using the payment gateway and allow to build-up transferable reputation profile when used together Reputation layer.
+Monetha's role is to provide paybacks to Customers using the payment gateway and allow to build-up transferable reputation profile when used together with Reputation layer.
 Monetha:

 - Provides a payback to all Customers making purchases from Merchants using Monetha's deployed and maintained MonethaGateway contract;
 - Allows the application of customer discounts without the Merchant losing funds;